ernestpascual/SampleVAE/ableton_object/README.md

 ```
   python main.py
 ```
-It might need to allow the permission of `_pytransform.dylib` in mac os.
-In that case, please give the permission from `System Preferences > Security & Privacy > Allow Anyway`.

 2. put `SampleVAE.amxd` into the your ableton live project. you can drop your wav file and you can change the variation parametar.